PillowPillow/ng2-webstorage/README.md

 ### <a name="gstart">Getting Started</a>

-1. Download the library using npm `npm install --save ng2-webstorage`
+1. Download the library using npm `npm install --save ngx-webstorage`
 2. Register the library in your module

 	```typescript